amigavision/amigavision.github.io/overscale.md

 ---
-title: AmigaVision 2021.03.13 Released with Per-Game 5× Integer Scaling
+title: AmigaVision  with Per-Game 5× PAL Integer Overscaling on MiSTer
+redirect_from: "/5x/"
 ---

-We are happy to announce that AmigaVision 2021.03.13 is released, and the biggest news in this release is *per-game* 5× scaling with Dynamic Crop.

 The Amiga core (aka.
-Minimig) with AmigaVision now supports 5× vertical integer scaling, crop and offsets on a *per-game* basis.
+Minimig) with AmigaVision now supports 5× PAL integer overscaling, crop and offsets on a *per-game* basis.
 And the optimal settings are all handled for you—transparently—within the AmigaVision setup.

 ##  What does this mean?